 Wells that are older and wells that have not been maintained properly are direct pathways to groundwater, or aquifers, and pose a direct risk to your drinking water supply.
-Improperly retired wells can also increase the risk of contamination entering nearby wells and provide a shortcut for contaminants to reach deeper aquifers.
+Improperly abandoned wells can also increase the risk of contamination entering nearby wells and provide a shortcut for contaminants to reach deeper aquifers.
 Unused wells also pose a physical hazard to people and animals on your property.

-In Ontario, wells that are not used, or maintained for use, are legally required by the Ministry of the Environment to be decommissioned by the well owner.
-If you have an old well on your property that won't be used again, you must have a licensed well technician seal it properly as soon as possible.
-If you have a well that you're not using now, but might use in the future, you must maintain it like any other working well.
+In Ontario, if a well is not being used or maintained for future use as a well, then the owner is legally required under the Wells Regulation of the Ontario Water Resources Act to plug and seal the well.
+In addition, a new well must be abandoned if it is dry or if construction is not completed.
+If using your well for drinking water, you must abandon your well if it: